FAQ

 Email: admissions@tfas.org

-There is a $25 non-refundable application fee.
-Students may choose to apply to multiple programs (in a single term), but will only incur the single $25 fee.
-If a student applies for a summer and semester program an additional fee of $25 will be incurred.
+There is a $25 ($40 after November 15) non-refundable application fee.
+Students may choose to apply to multiple programs (in a single term), but will only incur the single application fee.

 You can pay the application fee online using a credit card when you submit your online application.
 The system will prompt you to select a method of payment after hitting the “Submit” button.
 You can also pay by check mailed to The Fund for American Studies, marked Attn: U.S. Programs Admissions Committee.
 The check should have your name and the program track to which you are applying in the memo line.